FanWang0216/gen_data/03_instructional_team/markdown_slides/slides_02.md

 # Exercise

 - Assume you observe that the proportion of a population affected with sickle cell anemia is 0.01.
-Assuming an autosomal recessive diseasmodel and HWE, estimate the frequency of the sickle cell mutation at the hemoglobin locus in this population.
+Assuming an autosomal recessive disease model and HWE, estimate the frequency of the sickle cell mutation at the hemoglobin locus in this population.

 ---